Oman Free Trade Zones: Introduction

 - Competitive incentives and advantages from Oman’s multiple free-trade agreements signed with strategic economies such as Europe, the United States, Singapore and the Gulf Cooperation Council.

-- Each free zone can enjoy advantages from specialized zones and clusters that each focus on a different industry.
+- Each Oman free trade zone can enjoy advantages from specialized zones and clusters that each focus on a different industry.

-- Each zone caters and is tailored to the particular infrastructural needs of its industry of focus.
+- Each Oman free trade zone caters and is tailored to the particular infrastructural needs of its industry of focus.
 At the same time, they can facilitate better business opportunities across the value chain.

 - The country has decent international ties with other nations in the regions, access to regional markets, and internal political stability.